leeping-ng/Autoscaling-CV-Inference/README.md

 Request timeout errors are not encountered as by default, App Engine Standard with automatic scaling has a [10 min timeout](https://cloud.google.com/appengine/docs/standard/python3/how-instances-are-managed#timeout), and Cloud Run has a [5 min timeout](https://cloud.google.com/run/docs/configuring/request-timeout).
 The plots in the subsequent sections show that the response times do not come anywhere close to these timeout limits.

-Lastly, it is important to **wait for the instances to shut down before starting a new experiment**, so that each experiment begins with an equal number of new instances.
+Additionally, it is important to **wait for the instances to shut down before starting a new experiment**, so that each experiment begins with an equal number of new instances.
 For App Engine and Cloud Run, it takes approximately 15 minutes of inactivity for the idle instances to start shutting down.

+Lastly, while we are interested in the autoscaling effects on Google Cloud and our application code on the server side, let us not forget that the results are also partly dependent on the hardware that Locust is running on, as well as other factors such as network bandwidth.
+While I have kept the hardware (2017 MacBook Pro with 2.9 GHz Quad-Core Intel Core i7 and 16GB RAM) as well as other factors as consistent as possible, the purpose of this study is to test out the autoscaling concept rather than to obtain raw performance numbers.

 ## Google App Engine Results